JetBrains/Qodana/topics/dotnet.md

             </tabs>
         </tab>
         <tab title="Container mode">
-            <p>Container mode is available for the %qp% linter; however, we recommend that you use native mode.</p>
+            <p>Container mode is available for the %qp% linter; however, it is advised that you use native mode.</p>
             <tabs>
                 <tab title="GitHub Actions" group-key="github">
                           <p>To analyze the <code>main</code> branch, release branches and the pull requests coming